1922 in Greece: Commencement of General Offensive

-On August 26th the Turkish Nationalist forces under the command of Mustafa Kemal Pasha attacked the Greek lines south and northeast of Afium-Karahissar.
+On August 26, the Turkish Nationalist forces under the command of Mustafa Kemal Pasha attacked the Greek lines south and northeast of Afium-Karahissar.
 The operations gradually developed into a general offensive against the Greek forces, which were compelled two days later to evacuate the place.
 The loss of this key position was swiftly followed by the retreat of the Greek forces from Eskişehir and other important posts, and in less than a fortnight what had from the first been a somewhat serious reverse to Greek arms developed into a debacle of unexpected magnitude, which left the Greek government no alternative but to order the immediate withdrawal of the army from Asia Minor and to address an appeal to the Allies to intervene with the object of procuring a cessation of hostilities.
-The Turks refused an armistice, and the Greek army was forced to embark while still being pursued by the victorious enemy, who entered Smyrna on September 9th.
+The Turks refused an armistice, and the Greek army was forced to embark while still being pursued by the victorious enemy, who entered Smyrna on September 9.
 Thousands of Greek refugees streamed to the coast from all parts of Anatolia, fleeing from the revenge of the Turks.
 The total number transported to various parts of Greece with the assistance of the Greek authorities and the Allies amounted to nearly 1,000,000.

 Government Crisis

 The Greek debacle in Asia Minor was naturally followed by a government crisis in Greece proper.
 The cabinet resigned on September 8, and Nikolaos Kalogeropoulos was entrusted by the king with the formation of a new ministry.
 After two days spent in negotiations he failed in his task, and Nikolaos Triantaphyllakos, the ex-high commissioner of Greece at Constantinople, was summoned, and succeeded with difficulty in forming a makeshift government.
-In the meantime excitement and dissatisfaction were steadily growing among the population, and strict measures were necessary for the maintenance of order.
-On September 26th martial law was proclaimed, following the revolt in Salonika of 8,000 troops and their officers, who sent word to Athens demanding the abdication of King Constantine and the imprisonment of the former prime ministers, Gounaris and Stratos.
+In the meantime, excitement and dissatisfaction were steadily growing among the population, and strict measures were necessary for the maintenance of order.
+On September 26, martial law was proclaimed, following the revolt in Salonika of 8,000 troops and their officers, who sent word to Athens demanding the abdication of King Constantine I and the imprisonment of the former prime ministers, Gounaris and Stratos.
 This revolt was followed by that of troops stationed in the islands of Mytilene, Chios, and Crete.
-The army contingents in Mytilene formed a Revolutionary Committee headed by Colonel Stylianos Gonatas, which dispatched by aeroplane the following demands to Athens: the dismissal of the government, the dissolution of the Chamber, the holding of new elections, and the abdication of King Constantine in favour of the Diadoch.
+The army contingents in Mytilene formed a Revolutionary Committee headed by Colonel Stylianos Gonatas, which dispatched by aeroplane the following demands to Athens: the dismissal of the government, the dissolution of the Chamber, the holding of new elections, and the abdication of King Constantine I in favor of the crown prince.
 The revolutionary movement swiftly spread to other centers of old and new Greece and to the Greek gunboats stationed at Mytilene and in and about the port of Piraeus.
-The cabinet immediately resigned, and on September 27th King Constantine abdicated for the second time in the course of his career, and the Diadoch succeeded to the throne of Greece as King George II.
+The cabinet immediately resigned, and on September 27 King Constantine I abdicated for the second time in the course of his career, and the crown prince succeeded to the throne of Greece as King George II.